nickytonline/nickytonline/README.md

 # <em>Hi!</em> I'm Nick. 👋🏻

+My name is Nick Taylor and I hail from Montreal, Quebec, Canada.

+I am a Staff Software Engineer at [Netlify](https://netlify.com/) on the ecosystem team, focusing on front-end technologies and tooling.
+I also have a growing interest in serverless and edge computing.
+I also [stream on Twitch](https://livecoding.ca/).

+I'm not a big fan of spiders, but I know they're doing good work eating bugs.

-I am a Staff Software Engineer at Netlify on the ecosystem team.
-I am a <em>big</em> fan of TypeScript, JavaScript, (P)React and Node.
-Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and a long long time ago, rugby.
-More about me at [iamdeveloper.com](https://iamdeveloper.com).
+Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and rugby a long time ago.

 ## Latest Written Work